Woolverine94/biniou/README.md

     - Support for SDXL model [misri/juggernautXL_juggXIByRundiffusion](https://hf.co/misri/juggernautXL_juggXIByRundiffusion) to Stable Diffusion-based module.
     - Add support for multiple LoRAs (up to 5) to Img2img, IP-Adapter and ControlNet modules.
     - Bugfixes for metadatas in Photobooth module, incorret LoRA models cache dir location and immutable safety checker with local safetensors models in image modules.

-  * 🆕 **2024-09-08** : 🔥 ***New Windows installer and Multi-LoRA for Photobooth module*** 🔥 >
-    - Thanks to the contributions of [@natlamir](https://github.com/natlamir), Windows users now have access to a faster and more reliable Windows installer.
-It works both for the executable and .cmd installers.
-    - Multi-LoRAs models are now supported for Photobooth module.
-You can now add up to 5 LoRAs models to your generation settings.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)